-If you have a scenario of selenium wait for element to be visible on software web page then selenium webdriver/Selenium 2 has its own method named visibilityOfElementLocated(By locator) to check the visibility of element on software web page.
-We can use this method with explicit webdriver wait condition to selenium wait element visible on page.
-However, we can wait for element to be clickable using elementToBeClickable(By locator) method as described in THIS ARTICLE.
+If you have a scenario of selenium wait for element to be visible on the software web page then selenium webdriver/Selenium 2 has its own method named visibilityOfElementLocated(By locator) to check the visibility of an element on the software web page.
+We can use this method with explicit webdriver wait condition to selenium wait element visible on the page.
+However, we can wait for an element to be clickable using elementToBeClickable(By locator) method as described in THIS ARTICLE.

 Syntax to wait until element is visible selenium java on page is as bellow.
 It will wait max 15 seconds for element.
 As soon as element visible on page, webdriver will go for executing next statement.